Stupid Sidekick Union: Plot

-Ren and Stimpy star in their own show.
-Stimpy feigns stupidity while Ren abuses him regularly as planned.
-Stimpy receives a phone call in the middle of an episode, immediately denying Ren the right to beat him up as he, a "stupid" sidekick, had joined a labor union named "Stupid Sidekick Union 6 7/8".
-He reverts to his real-life personality, a disgruntled and more intelligent individual while Ren acts like he does in the show.
-Ren refuses to sign Stimpy's contract to get approval to hit him while Stimpy walks out, but not before Ren seizes his blue nose, which was in fact a prop.
+During a taping a show that Ren and Stimpy star on their own, the episode plays out as normal, with Stimpy feigning his stupidity and Ren abusing him regularly as planned.
+Then Stimpy receives a phone call in the middle of an episode, interrupting the episode by immediately breaking character and denying Ren the right to beat him up as he, a "stupid" sidekick, had joined a labor union named "Stupid Sidekick Union 6 7/8".
+He reverts to his real-life personality status, a disgruntled, more intelligent individual while Ren acts just the same as he does in the show.
+Ren refuses to sign Stimpy's contract in hopes of getting approval by hitting him, causing a walk out to happen.
+Because of this, Ren seizes his blue nose, which was in fact a prop.

-Ren mockingly calls the union for a sidekick, only for them to send an intellectually disabled strikebreaker named Tex who has a log for a brain.
-He reluctantly hires Tex, which on their first episode summons a stampede of buffalos and brands Ren's buttocks with a branding iron.
-Tex is recruited by Stimpy into the union.
+Ren calls the "Scab Sidekick Union" for a sidekick, only for them to send a intellectually disabled strikebreaker.
+One such is from the Deep South named Tex, who claims to have a wooden head.
+He reluctantly hires Tex, which on their first episode summons a stampede of buffaloes and brands Ren's buttocks with a branding iron.
+Tex is immediately fired by Ren and recruited by Stimpy into the union.

-More strikebreakers including Myron (former sidekick of Haggis MacHaggis) joining the casting call.
-A wiener is the first to be rejected, with more to come, only for a baboon to win the job for intimidating Ren.
+More strikebreakers, including Myron (the sidekick of Haggis MacHaggis) and someone who resembles Barney Rubble from The Flintstones, join the casting call.
+Series of wieners were thrown to each applicant as they were all rejected, except for only one, and that was the baboon.
+It would win the job for intimidating Ren, in a more vicious way.
 Their first episode consists of the baboon mauling Ren after he is angered by a wildebeest carcass placed by the baboon.
-The last applicant, a classic actor, is hired for being experienced but walks out due to Stimpy's role not fitting his expertise.
-Ren decides to star on the show on his own, when Stimpy, thinly disguised as a girl, begs Ren to sign an autograph, which is in fact the contract.
-Ren sees through the trick (but not Stimpy's disguise) and signs "George Washington" on it.
+The last applicant, a classical Shakesperean character actor, is hired for being experienced but walks out due to Stimpy's role not fitting his expertise.

+Ren decides to star the show on his own terms.
+Stimpy, thinly disguised as a girl, notices his onstage meltdown and begs Ren to sign an autograph, which in fact happens to be his contract.
+Ren sees through the trick (but not Stimpy's disguise) and signs under a pseudonym as "George Washington" on it.
 This in fact endorses the contract and forces all employers to hire their sidekicks, at the expense that they adhere to their sidekick's requests before assaulting them.
-Ren is relegated to the secondary role of "The Stimpy & Ren Show", asking for Stimpy's permission and paying him to slap him; he does not hesitate to slap as much as he wants, even if Stimpy considers it to be "overtime" and demands more money, ending the episode.
+Ren is regulated to secondary role of what would now be titled as "The Stimpy & Ren Show", asking for Stimpy's permission and paying him to slap him; he does not hesitate to slap as much as he wants, even if Stimpy considers it "overtime" by demanding more royalty payment.